Apple Monkey Bread

 Tips for Making Apple Monkey Bread

-• Save your oven and place a pan on a separate rack in your oven underneath your bundt pan.
+• Place a pan on a separate rack in your oven underneath your bundt pan.
 It will catch any syrup that bubbles up over the top and not burn onto the bottom of your oven.

 • If you make the dough from scratch, watch your time.
-Over-proofing the dough (letting it sit too long before baking it) will result in a monkey bread that can’t cook appropriately in the pan, and may expand up and over the top of your pan.
+Over-proofing the dough (letting it sit too long before baking it) will result in a monkey bread that’s risen too much.
+This can result in the dough expanding up and over the top of your pan.

 • This recipe is also just as good without the bourbon.
 If you’re not into the flavor of bourbon, but love apples, just omit that ingredient!